The Process of Entrepreneurship: The 5 Stages of a Successful Entrepreneurial Process

 Chanty is a communication and team collaboration app that went head-to-head with companies like Slack.
 When Chanty came on the scene, Slack was already dominating the market and raking in millions of dollars in revenue.
 This proved to Dmytro Okunyev, Chanty’s Founder, that they could get a slice of the market.

 You can also validate your ideas during discussions with trusted peers.
-As David Darmanin, Founder of Hotjar, says, “Step one of validating an idea is reaching out to your personal networks and gauge response.
+As David Darmanin, founder of Hotjar, says, “Step one of validating an idea is reaching out to your personal networks and gauge response.
 This differs from approaching friends and family who will always want to be nice to you.”

-You can contact your network via email, social media, and many online communities.
+Another handy way is to contact your network via email, social media, and many online communities.
 Done right, you can get free and unbiased advice that’ll help you iterate on your business idea quickly.

 The lean start-up methodology also provides a comprehensive approach to testing business ideas.
 To learn more about the lean start-up, read this book by entrepreneur Eric Ries.